Expert Answers on Indian Sandstone Paving

 Indian sandstone should usually be cleaned with water, a stiff brush and a suitable stone-safe outdoor cleaner.
 Harsh acid cleaners should be avoided unless the product is specifically approved for sandstone, because acid can damage some stone surfaces or affect colour.
 Regular cleaning helps reduce algae, dirt, leaf staining and general weathering.

 Indian sandstone can be pressure washed carefully, but aggressive jet washing can damage joints, loosen weak bedding or roughen the surface.
 Use a fan nozzle, keep the lance at a sensible distance and avoid turbo nozzles.
 After pressure washing, check whether any jointing material has been weakened and needs repair.
+More detail, another details

 Indian sandstone can be jointed with suitable outdoor jointing compounds, resin-based products or traditional mortar, depending on the project and joint size.
 The jointing material must be compatible with natural stone and external use.
 Correct joint depth, clean slab edges and good drainage are important for long-term joint performance.

 Standard Indian sandstone patio slabs are not usually the best choice for regular vehicle traffic unless the product and installation system are specifically designed for that use.
 Driveways need stronger build-up, appropriate thickness, edge restraint and bedding design.
 Stone setts or more heavy-duty paving systems are usually safer for vehicle areas.
+More details.

 Yes, Indian sandstone can be used around garden steps, but the step design must be structurally sound and safe.
 Matching sandstone steps, bullnose steps or coping-style units may be used depending on the project.
 Slip resistance, riser height, drainage and edge detail should be considered carefully before installation.